JuliaLang/julia/doc/src/manual/strings.md

 ## [Non-Standard String Literals](@id non-standard-string-literals)

+There are situations when you want to construct a string or use string semantics, but the behavior of the standard string construct is not quite what is needed.
+For these kinds of situations, Julia provides non-standard string literals.
 A non-standard string literal looks like a regular double-quoted string literal, but is immediately prefixed by an identifier, and may behave differently from a normal string literal.
-These are useful in situations when you want to construct a string or use string semantics, but the behavior of the standard string construct is not quite what is needed.

 [Regular expressions](@ref man-regex-literals), [byte array literals](@ref man-byte-array-literals), and [version number literals](@ref man-version-number-literals), as described below,